 There are many disparate groups who call themselves Statisticians.
-Two of these groups are of interest here: academic statisticians in universities and official statisticians working in National Statistical Institutes (NSI's) around the world.
-In most cases if academic statisticians think at all of official statisticians it is as some kind of lesser cousins.
-The two groups rarely mingle; indeed it is probably true that academics in sociology and economics departments have more contact with official statisticians than do academics in statistics departments.
-There are exceptions, of course, with official statisticians being held in high regard in some countries.
-The fact remains, however, that interaction between the two groups is not widespread.
+Two of these groups are of interest here: academic statisticians in universities and government/government statisticians working in National Statistical Institutes (NSI's) around the world.
+The two groups rarely mingle; indeed it is probably true that academics in sociology and economics departments have more contact with government statisticians than do academics in statistics departments.
+Of course there are exceptions, however, the fact remains that interaction between the two groups is not widespread.

-When we consider that the word "statistics" was coined originally to mean "facts for the use of the state" or "state arithmetic", it is ironic that academics calling themselves "Statisticians" do not display more interest in official statistics.
+When we consider that the word "statistics" was coined originally to mean "facts for the use of the state" or "state arithmetic", it is ironic that academics calling themselves "Statisticians" do not display more interest in government statistics.
 Many graduates of Statistics programmes end up working in National Statistical Institutes, but few have any training directly applicable to such work.
 In Ireland the Central Statistics Office (CSO), relatively small by international standards, is the largest single employer of statisticians employing some 70 permanent statisticians.

-A trawl through the web pages of many universities shows very little mention of official statistics.
-There are some notable exceptions of course, e.g. The Department of Social Statistics at the University of Southampton in the UK offers an MSc in Official Statistics in conjunction with the Office for National Statistics (ONS) and the School of Political and Social Inquiry at Monash University in Australia provides courses on official statistics.
-Most official statisticians around the world would receive their training "on the job", or more formally by International Organisations such as the Training of European Statisticians (TES) Institute in Europe or the International Monetary Fund (IMF) in Washington, DC.
-The Department of Statistics in University College Dublin recently introduced a new course on official statistics.
+A trawl through the web pages of many universities shows very little mention of government statistics.
+There are some notable exceptions, e.g. The Department of Social Statistics at the University of Southampton in the UK offers an MSc in Government Statistics in conjunction with the Office for National Statistics (ONS) and the School of Political and Social Inquiry at Monash University in Australia provides courses on government statistics.
+The Faculty of Economics in Ljubljana has recently developed a course on European Economic Statistics in association with the Training of European Statisticians (TES) Institute.

+Most government statisticians around the world would receive their training "on the job", or more formally by International Organisations such as the TES Institute in Europe or the International Monetary Fund (IMF) in Washington, DC.
+The Department of Statistics in University College Dublin recently introduced a new course on government statistics.
 It was first delivered in the academic year 1999-2000 to a class of final year undergraduate; graduate diploma and masters level students.